He shared naked photos of her. In Las Vegas court, he 'attempted' revenge porn. She's sentenced to lifetime of shame.

 Missouri State Highway Patrol arrested Amick in April 2021 after a traffic stop.
 A trooper ran Amick’s information, finding the warrant for his arrest out of Las Vegas.
 Amick was handcuffed and taken to jail, records from police in Missouri indicate.

-Police in Missouri declined to release more details to the I-Team, including body camera video and a booking photo.
+Police in Missouri declined to release more details, including body camera video and a booking photo.

 In April 2021, Judge Joseph Sciscento granted Amick’s release from the Clark County Detention Center without having to pay bail.
 He ordered Amick not to contact his ex-girlfriend.